Last Updated April :2026

 Lower payments may look attractive, but long-term costs can nearly double.

-So, in today's article, we're going to dig into the numbers, the equity trap, the policy red tape, and what this would actually mean for your financial future if it ever becomes real.
+we're going to dig into the numbers, the equity trap, the policy red tape, and what this would actually mean for your financial future if it ever becomes real.

-Now, you've probably seen it in the actual headlines, maybe even in the sales pitch from your mortgage guy.
-Lower monthly payments mean more buyers can afford homes.
-And realize that sounds good on paper, but let's unpack the actual math.
+you've probably seen it in the actual headlines, maybe even in the sales pitch from your mortgage guy.
+Lower monthly payments mean more buyers can afford homes. realize that sounds good on paper, but let's unpack the actual math.

 Let's start with say a $440,000 home.
 That's about the median home price in the United States.
 And let's say you put 10% down and you're financing $400,000.
 Well, if you were to get that loan at today's interest rate, say 6.22% 22% on a 30-year fixed, that mortgage payment would be $2,455 a month without taxes and insurance.
 So, just your principal and interest.

-Now, the thing to understand about a 50-year fixed mortgage is that it's not going to have the same interest rate as a 30-year fixed mortgage.
+The thing to understand about a 50-year fixed mortgage is that it's not going to have the same interest rate as a 30-year fixed mortgage.
 Because, if you've ever paid attention, a 15-year fixed has a lower interest rate than say a 30-year fixed.
 And guess what?
 A 50-year fixed loan is going to have a higher rate.
 And that's because an investor is going to have to hold that paper for a longer period of time.
-So you got to compensate [clears throat] them in order to do so.
+So you got to compensate them in order to do so.

 And based on what a lot of experts out there believe, they're thinking that interest rates are going to be somewhere between 04 to say .7% higher on that 50-year fixed mortgage.
 So if we took that same $400,000 loan and we said it's 4 higher, so we're financing it at 6.64% 64% today.
 Over a 50-year period of time, that mortgage payment is $2,297.
 So, yes, it's less expensive, but it's $158 difference per month.